bloy86/COVID-19_State_Unemployment/README.md

 #### -- Project Status: Completed

 ## Project Objective
 The purpose of this project was to better understand the relationship between COVID-19 cases and unemployment claims across different states.
-During the COVID-19 pandemic, states have used decidedly different strategies to either minimize new COVID-19 cases, or keep their businesses open.
-We wanted to understand, using visualizations, if cases with high numbers of unemployment claims had fewer cases, or if there was not a relationship between cases and claims.
+During the COVID-19 pandemic, states have used different strategies to either minimize new COVID-19 cases, or keep their businesses open.
+We wanted to understand, using visualizations, if cases with high numbers of unemployment claims had fewer cases, or if there was not a relationship between COVID-19 cases and unemployment claims.

 ### Methods Used
 * Interactive Data Visualization